kayceesrk/Quelea/_posts/2015-02-10-vm-prelims.markdown

 sub-directory `src` contains Quelea's Haskell source files, along with a cabal build file named `Codeec.cabal`.
 The cabal package of Quelea is called Codeec (for historic reasons), and is already installed in the VM.
-However, it is advisable to do a `git pull`, and install the latest version of Codeec by running a `cabal install` under the `src` directory.
+However, it is advisable to do a `git pull origin master`, and install the latest version of Codeec by running a `cabal install` under the `src` directory.

 Tests (benchmarks) are located in the sub-directory called `tests`: